WeisongZhao/img2vid/README.md

 - Certainly, python is also a good choice to produce the videos, and it is in the plan to add a pyhon version of `img2vid`.
 - However, if you want to label a rectangle or an arrow on your videos, you will need the `matlab fig ui` to locate the specific position and angle of them.
 Additionally, in my usage, the images/videos/gif labeled and produced with python are usually with low resolution.
 - Matlab is an integrated environment.
 For python, you have to find some effective packages myself to produce the label, and high resolution images/videos/gifs.
-- HIT, and PKU buy the matlab (:relaxed:).
+- HIT, and PKU have bought the matlab (:relaxed:).

 ## Addional dependency:
 #### [export_fig](https://github.com/altmany/export_fig), [Zoom in ROI](https://gist.github.com/ekatrukha/61a1138063591b524e043891e5201f3d) and [Palette](https://github.com/WeisongZhao/Palette.ui)
 You can find documents through the links!

 BTW, if you want to merge a multi-channel 2D or 3D (to MIP view) images, you can have a try on [Palette](https://github.com/WeisongZhao/Palette.ui).
-Palette enables us to ‘fine tune’ each merged color (exact weight of RGB components assembling, gamma, and gain setting for each channel).
+Palette enables users to ‘fine tune’ each merged color (exact weight of RGB components assembling, gamma, and gain setting for each channel).

 ## Open source [img2vid](https://github.com/WeisongZhao/img2vid)
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.